sanjeewa999/sanjeewa999/README.md

 </p>

 <h1 align="left" id="macropower-title"><img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"></a> Hello there!
 I'm Sanjeewa Chathuranga</h1>
-<h3 align="left">I'm an undergraduate at University of Ruhuna in Sri Lanka (Reading for Bachelor of Information and Communication Technology Honours)</h3>
+<h3 align="left">I am a passionate Software Engineer with expertise in Full Stack Development and Machine Learning.
+I hold a Bachelor's in Information and Communication Technology (Honors) from the University of Ruhuna and have completed 50+ projects across various domains.</h3>

 <br>